Mirko

 Creative Geographies: New Mediums?
 14:00

-HARRIET HAPKINS
+HARRIET HAWKINS

 Harriet Hawkins, professor of Geography at Royal Holloway, University of London, has been collaborating since many years with artists and creative practitioners exploring the relationship between creativity and research and has published extensively on this topic.
 In her talk, she will consider the ‘newness’ of the ‘creative turn’ within and beyond geography.
 She will query how different ‘mediums’ might make knowledge differently, and what the status of this knowledge is.
 In doing so, she will reflect on how geographers have turned to creative practices and artistic collaborations for research methods appropriate for contemporary concerns such as embodiment, emotions and affects and the desire to engage broad participants within their knowledge-making.
 She will explore how creative practices continue to challenge geographers to expand their understanding of the kinds of ‘outputs’ their research might have, and how and who these outputs might engage.